SoniBeast

 PROTOCOL

 1) Fill the tube or vial at least 1/2 full with beads.
-A approximate delivery of beads by eye is adequate.
+An approximate delivery of beads by eye is adequate.
 Then add up to 100 mg of cells and extraction media, being sure to fill the microtube almost to the top with media.
 For best grinding results, try to exclude as much air in the sealed vial as possible.

-2) Load 1 - 12 locking-cap PCR tubes or 1 - 6 screw-cap microtubes into the SB vial holder table.
+2) Load 1 - 12 locking-cap PCR tubes or 1 - 3 screw-cap microtubes into the SB vial holder table.
 Distribute them symmetrically as you would do with a centrifuge.
 Be sure to seat the tubes or vials all the way down into the rubber grommets.

 3) Depress either the timer button (TIMED) or the manual button (PULSE).
-A typical time for complete cell disruption is 5-30 seconds using 0.6 ml PCR tubes or 2-3 minutes using 2 ml screw-cap microvials.
+A typical time setting for complete cell disruption is 5-30 seconds using 0.6 ml PCR tubes or 2-3 minutes using 2 ml screw-cap microvials.